E-mail Address

 • Highest Risk less than 140

-A University of San Diego School of Medicine study gives further evidence of the benefits of cholesterol.
+A University of San Diego School of Medicine study gives further evidence of the benefits of cholesterol to your health.

-Higher levels can protect against environmental toxins, neurotoxins and cancer.
-Low levels showed a risk for heart arrythmias.
+Higher cholesterol levels can actually protect against environmental toxins, neuro-toxins and cancer.
+Lower levels showed a risk for heart arrythmias.

-Despite years of prescribing statin drugs to lower cholesterol, it hasn't improved the death rate from heart disease.
+Despite years of prescribing statin drugs to lower cholesterol, it has not improved the death rate from heart disease.

 What Is Cholesterol?